Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 - Risk of code quality degradation
 - Risk of copyright issue or any legal issue when copying something without further checks

-### Composing with a Copyist monk
+### Composing with a Copyist

-When facing a problem, don't hesitate asking a copyist point of view: there might be already a solution!
+When facing a problem, don't hesitate asking a Copyist's point of view: there might be already a solution!

 Among the different risks, the code quality degradation is the highest one.
-If the output of a copyist does not solve the business problem, it would be spotted by other stakeholders, may it be QA, product owner or even users.
+If the output of a Copyist does not solve the business problem, it would be spotted by other stakeholders, may it be QA, product owner or even users.
 However, a code quality degradation can introduce a technical debt that goes off radar.

 A proper continuous integration, and in general, a solid software development process, are good countermeasures against unexpected behaviors.

+Another risk is problem misunderstanding.
+Our fine readers surely correlated Copyists' problem solving skills with their ability to properly assess the essence of a problem.
+Consequently, an incorrect problem analysis can easily lead to misalignments such as the [XY problem](https://xyproblem.info/).
+In such situations, don't hesitate to confirm that everyone is on the same page.
+If you still have some suspicion, don't hesitate to verify that you rely on the same assumption: what's obvious for one is not necessarily what's obvious for another.
+Ask, clarify, confront, confirm and, only then, profit.

-### Copyist monks and othet magicians
+### Copyist monks and other magicians

-As Copyists needs to access to the right source for copying, they pair well with Archivists.
+As Copyists need to access to the right source for copying, they pair well with Archivists.

 On the opposite, they might enrage Erudites and Void magicians who can perceive their approach as inelegant or bloated.
 It is not surprising that they are both right in their way.
-As usual, the challenge lie in finding a compromise between a clean and concise solution without reinventing the wheel.
+As usual, the challenge lies in finding a compromise between a clean and concise solution without reinventing the wheel.

 ## The Ninja

-### Striking from the shadow
+### Striking knowledge from the shadow

 A master of the art of invisibility, striking swiftly from the shadows and quickly disappearing.
-Ninja are not part of any normal group and they usually are grouped together as a Ninja team.
+The Ninjas are not part of any normal group and they usually are grouped together as a Ninja team.
 But let’s not judge a book by its cover.
 They are actually not hostile, rather, they are the hidden guardian angels of all teams.
-Usually operating at company level, they ensure that all development keeps some sort of consistency.
+Usually operating at company level, or at least cross-teams level, they ensure that all developments keep some sort of consistency.

 ### Ninja strengths and weaknesses

-Pros
+You will always need a Ninja for:

 - Excellent in deploying company wide changes

-Cons
+- Good at making critical low-level decision with large areas of impact

+But the shadows also present some risks:

 - Risk of negative impact development if changes are not carefully prepared
+- Risk of going against a team decision

-### How to get prepared for a ninja intervention
+### How to get prepared for a Ninja intervention

-By definition, a ninja does not belong to any normal team so they usually have little background regarding your codebase.
+By definition, a Ninja does not belong to any normal team so they usually have little background regarding your codebase.
 Whenever they are jumping with some commits ready, don’t hesitate to support them.
 Being hidden does not mean being idle.
 Ninja spend a lot of time and energy to prepare large scale changes while minimising the impact of all teams operation.
 For very large companies, you can assume how complex this can be so any support is always welcome.

 On the other hand, if your team or codebase slightly deviates from the company standards, it is likely that a ninja change does not serve you.
 While it is tempting to push back, prefer discussion first to understand why a change is needed and how it can be deployed taking your specificities into account.

+### The Ninjas and other magicians

+It is not uncommon that Erudites and Ninjas work together for large scale decision, for example, deployment pipeline definition and implementation.
+If they happen to work together, that's good.
+But if that's not the case, make sure the communication can happen.
+Otherwise, many conflicts are to be expected.
+The Ninjas often follow companies guidelines so they do not intentionally act against a team.
+Understand their reason, and hopefully a common ground exists for everyone.

+If a Ninja cooperate with a Void magician, well...
+Brace yourself and make sure your applications are rock solid.
+A large deletion mistake is the very last thing you want to see happening.

 ## The Archivist